informalsystems/atomkraft/examples/cosmos-sdk/transfer.md

 ### Generate traces

+We will use Apalache model checker to generate traces from our model.

 #### Download Apalache

-We will use Apalache to generate traces from our model.

 ```
 curl -Lo- https://github.com/informalsystems/apalache/releases/download/v0.26.0/apalache-0.26.0.tgz | tar -zxf-